 Clustering

-Clustering aggregates points into clusters that don't indicate a definite boundary between clusters.
+Clustering aggregates features into clusters that don't indicate a definite boundary between clusters.
 Clusters always aggregate in screen space using a cluster radius.
-The actual geographic region that each cluster represents as aggregate points varies in size depending on the density and dispersion of points.
-One cluster may aggregate points from an area much larger than a neighboring cluster.
+The actual geographic region comprising each cluster varies in size depending on the density and dispersion of features.
+One cluster may aggregate features from an area much larger than a neighboring cluster.

-By default, the style of a cluster, it's size and color, are predetermined by the JS API's internal rendering engine to effectively summarize the underlying point data making up the cluster.
+When clustering points, the style of a cluster, its size and color, are auto generated by the JS SDK's internal rendering engine to effectively summarize the underlying data making up the cluster.
+This is referred to as an auto-generated renderer.

 Clusters dynamically explode to smaller clusters as the user zooms in and coalesce to larger clusters as the user zooms out.